opendatacube/datacube-core/docs/ops/indexing.rst

 For more information see :ref:`dataset-metadata-doc`.

-Adding Some Data
+Indexing Data
 ----------------

-Everything is now ready, and we can use the **datacube** tool to add one or more datasets into our Cube by running::
+Everything is now ready, and we can use the **datacube** tool to index one or more datasets into our Cube by running::

-    datacube dataset add --auto-match <path-to-dataset>
+    datacube dataset add --auto-match <path-to-metadata>